 How the Uyghur Forced Labor Prevention Act Became Law

-Editor’s Note: This is the first of five installments in a story documenting the creation and passage of the Uyghur Forced Labor Prevention Act, the most important component of which goes into effect Tuesday.
-The second installment is available here, and the third installment is available here.
+Editor’s Note: This is the first of five installments in a story documenting the creation and passage of the Uyghur Forced Labor Prevention Act.
+The second installment is available here, the third installment is available here, the fourth is here, and the fifth is here.
 The story is based on more than 21 hours of interviews with more than two dozen people involved, including lawmakers, staff, and human rights advocates.
-The rest of the story will be published in installments each weekday this week.
-Later this week, The Dispatch will release an audio version of the story.
-Dispatch members can also download a PDF of the full report here.
+An audio version of the story is available here.
+Dispatch members can download a PDF of the full report here.

 Gulzira Auelkhan sat in a room in Midland, Texas, with the people who helped her escape a genocide.